 Welcome to the Website

-Two major observations have guided our work over the years: 1) individuals' understanding of the nature, limits, and certainty of knowing (their epistemic assumptions) affects how they defend their judgments; and 2) their epistemic assumptions change over time in a developmentally related fashion.
+Two major observations have guided our work over the years: 1) individuals' understanding of the nature, limits, and certainty of knowing (their epistemic assumptions) affects how they defend their judgments; and 2) epistemic assumptions change over time in a developmentally related fashion.
 These observations have guided and motivated us to more fully describe, better assess, and carefully research the development of reflective judgment.

 Overview of the Website